bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     **Please do NOT take tokens from the faucet address.
 It is there as a convenience for the community.
 If you really want more tokens, just use the faucet.**

-15. Copy into your "~/.blzd/config/" directory the public testnet's existing genesis.json file.
+15. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
 You can view it as follows, from our sentry nodes:

     **MAIN NET**:
     ```text